dhutapratama/docs/mail.md

 <a name="user-preferred-locales"></a>
 ### User Preferred Locales

 Sometimes, applications store each user's preferred locale.
-By implementing the `HasLocalePreference` contract on one or more of your models, you may instruct Laravel to use this stored locale when sending mail:
+By implementing the `HasLocalePreference` contract on one or more of your models, you may instruct Lets to use this stored locale when sending mail:

     use Illuminate\Contracts\Translation\HasLocalePreference;